dymmond/edgy/docs/settings.md

 ### SAFFIER_SETTINGS_MODULE

-Saffier by default uses is looking for a `SAFFIER_SETTINGS_MODULE` environment variable to run and apply the given settings to your instance.
+Edgy by default uses is looking for a `SAFFIER_SETTINGS_MODULE` environment variable to run and apply the given settings to your instance.

-If no `SAFFIER_SETTINGS_MODULE` is found, Saffier then uses its own internal settings which are widely applied across the system.
+If no `SAFFIER_SETTINGS_MODULE` is found, Edgy then uses its own internal settings which are widely applied across the system.

 #### Custom settings

-When creating your own custom settings class, you should inherit from `SaffierSettings` which is the class responsible for all internal settings of Saffier and those can be extended and overriden with ease.
+When creating your own custom settings class, you should inherit from `SaffierSettings` which is the class responsible for all internal settings of Edgy and those can be extended and overriden with ease.

 Something like this: